GURUFOCUS.COM » STOCK LIST » Technology » Software » Voxtur Analytics Corp (OTCPK:VXTRF) » Definitions » Cyclically Adjusted Book per Share

 383 Richmond Street, Suite 408, London, ON, CAN, N6A 3C4

-Voxtur Analytics Corp is a transformational real estate technology company that is redefining industry standards in a dynamic lending environment.
-The company offers targeted data analytics to simplify tax solutions, property valuation, and settlement services throughout the lending lifecycle for investors, lenders, government agencies, and services.
-Its proprietary data hub and workflow platforms more accurately and efficiently value assets, originate and service loans, securitize portfolios and evaluate tax assessments.
+Voxtur Analytics Corp is a real estate technology company.
+The company offers targeted and automated data analytics to simplify property valuation, default solutions, tax solutions, and title and settlement services for investors, lenders, government agencies, and mortgage servicers.
+The proprietary data hub and workflow platforms of the company more accurately and efficiently value assets, originate and service loans, securitize portfolios, and evaluate tax assessments.
 The firm serves the property lending and property tax sectors, both public and private, in the United States and Canada.